 The Spiders of Galiano Island, BC

-To date our community has documented a total of 33 species of spiders for Galiano Island, confirming 40% of the historical records and adding 22 new species to the list.
-A total of 51 species are now reported for the island.
+To date our community has documented a total of 59 species of spiders (Order: Araneae) for Galiano Island, confirming 36% of the historical records and adding 49 new species to the list.
+A total of 75 species are now reported for the island.

-Below you can explore a diagram showing the species reported for Galiano, organized by family (note the diagram does not show relationships between families, only species).
+Below you can explore a data visualization showing the species reported for Galiano.
 Click the links to view local Galiano island-based observations of species documented so far.
-A gallery of the spiders documented to date on the project follows.

 Our community is especially indebted to Robb Bennett, Darren Copley and Claudia Copley at the Royal BC Museum for their support of this project.